ozcanilh/Udemy-FrisbyJS-CodeceptJS-RestAPI-WebDriverio-Docker-PageObjectsPattern/README-CodeceptJS.md

 selenium-standalone install
 npm install co
 ```
+For Locally Specific Path
-***After "npm install selenium-standalone" in local path, drivers may not be available.
-For this scenario; please add ".selenium" file which is in project, in \\node_modules\selenium-standalone path ***
+***After "selenium-standalone install" , drivers may not be available in locally path.
+For this scenario; please copy ".selenium" file which is in globally env in %User%\AppData\Roaming\npm\node_modules\selenium-standalone path, and paste it your locally path ***

-### CodeceptJS - Change Global and Local Env.
+### CodeceptJS - Change Globally and Locally Env.
-For Local Installation add parameter --dev-save to npm
+For Locally Installation add parameter --dev-save to npm
-For Global Installation add parameter -g to npm
+For Globally Installation add parameter -g to npm

 ** If you dont want to install all package with manually or script , package-lock.json file is available in project.
 Need to just npm-install
 ** If you want to install all package manually or script , please check and run codecept.sh.
 Before run these script , you should delete package-lock.json in project